ericjlin/Assignment1-DiscoveringVMXFeatures/README.md

 Assignment 2 Setup

 1. cd to /linux on the VM
+2. Build your environment referencing https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel
+    - sudo apt-get build-dep linux linux-image-$(uname -r)
+    - sudo apt-get install libncurses-dev gawk flex bison openssl libssl-dev dkms libelf-dev libudev-dev libpci-dev libiberty-dev autoconf
+3. run "uname -a" and note down the version.
+We will be using the same version config from the ubuntu boot file in the next step.
-2. run cp /boot/config-5.8.0-25-generic ./.config
+4. run cp /boot/config-5.8.0-25-generic ./.config
-3. make oldconfig.
-Hold enter to use all default values
+5. make oldconfig.
+Hold enter to use all default values whenever the prompt ask for user inputs.
-4. make -j 4 modules && make && sudo make modules_install && sudo make install
+6. make -j 4 modules && make && sudo make modules_install && sudo make install
     - this command took hours to complete so I left it running overnight
     - j 4 option is to specify that I want to use four cores to run the make modules